City Campus comes to life as scaffolding removed – revealing iconic art deco building

 This iconic building will be brought back to life as a vibrant City Campus – a modern centre for teaching, learning and community partnerships.

-Many of the university’s courses are crucial to the health, quality of life and economic success of our region.
-The new city campus will provide facilities to train these professionals, providing new opportunities for the people who live here, but also attracting new talent to come and study in the region.
+The graduates we train there will go into jobs that are crucial to the health, quality of life and economic success of our region.
+It will provide new opportunities for the people who live here, but also attract new talent to come and study in the region.

 Over the lifetime of the project, it is estimated that the City Campus project will add over £700 million of direct and indirect value to the economy.

-The development of this 20,000m2 building will place the University of Gloucestershire right at the heart of its community, creating a vibrant hub of new activity in the city centre in King’s Square.
-Dual use facilities are set to include a new Wellbeing Centre in partnership with One Gloucestershire, a new city library in partnership with Gloucestershire County Council and a public cafe.
+The development of this 20,000m2 building will place University of Gloucestershire right at the heart of its community, creating a vibrant hub of new activity in the city centre in King’s Square.
+Dual use facilities are set to include a new Arts, Health and Wellbeing Centre in partnership with One Gloucestershire, a new city library in partnership with Gloucestershire County Council and a public cafe.

-The redevelopment of King’s Square is already underway, and The Forum is nearby, a private investment designed to attract specialised digital and technology companies and a thousand new jobs.
-Together with the Forge Digital Hub, an innovation hub for cyber businesses which is part of The Forum, and the redevelopment of the 15th Century Fleece Hotel, the City Campus project is now the centrepiece of Gloucester’s successful £20 million bid to the Government’s Levelling Up Fund, building a new future for an area that has been in long term decline.
+The redevelopment of King’s Square is already complete, and The Forum is nearby, a private investment designed to attract specialised digital and technology companies and a thousand new jobs.
+Together with the Forge Digital Hub, an innovation hub for cyber businesses which is part of The Forum, and the redevelopment of the 15th Century Fleece Hotel, the City Campus project is the centrepiece of Gloucester’s successful £20 million bid to the Government’s Levelling Up Fund.
+Building a new future for an area that has been in long term decline, City Campus is part of a wider £200 million regeneration of this part of the city together with partners Gloucester City Council and the Reef Group.

 The University has appointed the Morgan Sindall Group as the construction contractor for the City Campus project, and they are working alongside the multi-disciplined design team led by ADP Architecture to bring the University’s vision for the new campus to life.